-This brochure is designed to serve as a guide and to answer common questions you may have regarding financial aid.
+The Richard Bland College Guide to Financial Aid provides an overview of the finacial aid process and should be used as a resource to help answer common questions regarding financial aid.
 It's not, however, all-inclusive.
-For any additional questions please call our office at (804) 862-6260 for further assistance.
+For any additional questions please call our office for further assistance.